mahilab/Syntacts/hardware.md

 ## Audio Interfaces

 We have tested the following audio interfaces with Syntacts.
 As above, this is not an exhaustive list and in general Syntacts will work with virtually any audio interface on the market.
-Not all devices provide an ASIO driver for Windows, so take note of this when ordering you device.
+Not all devices provide an ASIO driver for Windows, so take note of this when ordering your device.

 |Manufacturer|Product Name|Interface|Max Channels|ASIO Driver|Approx. Cost|
 |---|---|---|---|---|---|